NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Middleware

-Middleware integrates pre and post processing into the requests and responses methods, allowing a method to be invoked before the client receives a response and after the client returns a response, providing functionality to manipulate response or request objects.????
-Middleware functions are typically embedded to one or more route handlers, executing when a HTTP request is received by the API.
+Middleware integrates pre and post processing into the requests and responses methods, allowing a method to be invoked before the client receives a response and after the client returns a response, providing functionality to manipulate response or request objects.
+Middleware functions are typically embedded to one or more route handlers, executing when a HTTP request is received.

 ```js
   var cors = require('cors');